Generating New Ideas

 So what, exactly, is it that groups of people are supposed to do?
 It’s not good, old-fashioned brainstorming.
 Instead, it’s debating and looking at multiple angles and applying critical thinking to the problem at hand.
 In fact, it’s just the opposite of the post World War II approach to brainstorming which required a criticism-free zone as unedited ideas were offered within the group.

 To be effective in engaging in this type of discussion where dissension is essential and criticism is valued, a group would need to be comfortable with conflict and able to trust one another.
-You can read more about how to get comfortable with conflict in this previous CONNECT!
-Blog post and more about building workplace trust in this blog post on the Managing Americans website.

 In polite company, we’ve been taught that it isn’t nice to argue and it isn’t kind to criticize.
 How many new ideas and advances have inadvertently been suppressed because someone didn’t want to “rock the boat?”
 In the workplace, the person most likely to be ostracized in a group is the person who challenges established ways of doing things and doesn’t immediately go along with the group.
 It turns out that this person may be the group’s greatest asset, a resource who naturally mines for conflict and sees the value of debate.